VarunWaghode/hitorashi/README.md

 - 👋 Hi, I’m @hitorashi(varun yatindra waghode)
 - 👀 I’m interested in ethical hacking,coding,games
-- 🌱 I’m currently learning baic to advance programming languages
+- 🌱 I’m currently learning basic to advance programming languages
 - 💞️ I’m looking to collaborate on live projects
-- 📫 you can reach me at my instagram profile varun__1003
+- 📫 you can reach me via email : varun.cs19152@gmail.com

 <!---
 hitorashi/hitorashi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.